 • A bar, tavern, or other business that served the driver.
 South Carolina Code § 61-4-580 imposes liability on anyone with an alcohol license for selling to someone underage or to an intoxicated person.

 Before we negotiate, we build up an evidentiary foundation for your case.
 We find evidence of intoxication and your injuries.
 Then we present the defendant with our demand for compensation.
+Insurance companies often push back, but our law firm is prepared to counter their tactics and secure fair compensation on your behalf.

 • Medical expenses